Luis Octavio

 Outcome

-Post-launch, single-fund concentration dropped around 25% as users redistributed across 5 investment strategies.
-Firebase tracking keeps maturing as more users move through the milestones.
+Post-launch, single-fund concentration dropped ~25% as users redistributed across 5 strategies.

 GLP-OUT-n3--3